cisco-en-programmability/dnacenter_client_connectivity_info/README.md

-# Cisco DNA Center Client Connection Info
+# Cisco DNA Center Client Connectivity Info

 This application will return the client connection info by MAC address.